Contrast-Security-OSS/azure-aks-example/README.md

 ## Simple exploit (SQL Injection)

-To expose a sample SQL Injection vulnerability, login and go to the movies list, search for:
+To expose a sample SQL Injection vulnerability, login (inspect the loadbalancer service you have deployed to get the IP - the port, unless changed, should be 90) and go to the movies list, search for:

 `'); UPDATE Movies SET Name = 'Pwned' --`